Inspera online assessments

-The benefits of computer-based exams include:
+The benefits of running these assessments online include:

 - It's easier for students to type and edit their answers;